Education Foundation Announces Fall Event

 The purpose of the event is to recognize distinguished alumni, celebrate Talbot County Public Education, and raise funds, awareness, and support for the Education Foundation.
-“We are very excited about our first Fall Event,” said Becky Firth, Foundation Advisory Board and event committee member.
+“We are very excited about this year’s event,” said Becky Firth, foundation Advisory Board Vice Chair.
 “This is an opportunity for TCPS Alumni and other members of the community to enjoy a fun evening together while supporting our teachers and students.
-Several teachers will be on hand to share their grant proposals so that guests can see first-hand examples of the incredible instructional initiatives that we are striving to fund.”
+Several teachers will be on hand to share their grant proposals so that guests can see first-hand examples of the innovative instructional initiatives that we are striving to fund.”
 Tickets are $75 per person and may be purchased on-line at www.tcpsedfoundation.org or by calling Debbie Gardner at (410)822-0330, ext.
 102. There are a variety of sponsorship opportunities available as well.
-The Education Foundation is most grateful for sponsorship commitments from Paris Foods, The Star Democrat, Sodexo, Educational Systems Federal Credit Union, Margy and Jim Robfogel, Margret Quimby, DDS, Chesapeake Bay Maritime Museum, The Whalen Company, 1880 Bank, For All Seasons, the Hopkins Group, LLC, Easton High Alumni Association, Ewing Dietz Fountain & Kaludis and Mr. and Mrs. Brent Spurry!

-The 2018 Mission Possible Honorees were selected for their outstanding accomplishments, their commitment to giving back to their communities, and their belief in and support of public education.
+The 2019 Mission Possible Honorees were selected for their outstanding professional accomplishments, their commitment to giving back to their communities, and their belief in and support of public education.
+They are as follows:

-Mr. John R. Valliant, Saint Michaels Middle High School Class of 1971
+Mr. Roger E. Clark, St. Michaels High School Class of 1961

 The Talbot County Public Schools Education Foundation was established in 2016 in partnership with the Mid-Shore Community Foundation.
-Its mission is to engage and utilize community resources to provide TCPS students and teachers with otherwise unavailable enrichment opportunities that will enhance the TCPS educational experience and produce exceptional graduates.
-Since its inception, the foundation has funded more than $16,000 in grants for teachers including projects such as “Creating Robotic Engineers,” “Diversity in Classroom Libraries,” “Hands-On Life Science,” “STEM with Drones” and an “Outdoor Classroom.”
-To learn more about supporting the Talbot County Public Schools Education Foundation, visit their website at http://tcpsedfoundation.org or contact Debbie Gardner, Coordinator of Public Relations and Special Programs at 410-822-0330 ext.
+Its mission is to engage the community in supporting excellence in public education and provide resources to enhance the teaching and learning experience for all.
+To date the foundation has funded nearly $50,000 in grants, including projects such as “Creating Robotic Engineers,” “Diversity in Classroom Libraries,” “STEM with Drones,” an “Outdoor Classroom,” ”St. Michaels Campus Mosaic ~ Shine it UP,” “Understanding Archaeology - The Hill Project” and the “Aquatic Science Field Lab.”
+To learn more about supporting the Talbot County Public Schools Education Foundation, visit www.tcspedfoundation.org or contact Debbie Gardner, Coordinator of Public Relations and Special Programs at 410-822-0330 ext.
 102 or by email at .